Default S3 method

 - strategy

-A list corresponding to different approaches
+A list corresponding to different modelling approaches

 - ipd